Who is eligible to file for an abatement?

 Remember that you are appealing your assessment (taxable value), not the amount of taxes due.
 Filing for abatement does not delay the date you must pay the billed tax and paying it late may result in interest charges or other fees from the Collector.

-Applications are available at the Assessors Office and online.
+Applications are available at the Assessors Office by calling 413-625-0300 x4 and on the Board of Assessors page.

 When do I file for an abatement for overvaluation?
 Is there a fee?

-After I’ve filed an application for abatement, what is the process?
+After I’ve applied for abatement, what is the process?

 The Assessors will review your application at a regular meeting and will set up an appointment for inspection.
 A site visit usually takes about 30 minutes.
 The Assessors will then reconsider your application at their next meeting, which you are also welcome to attend if you wish, and, if appropriate, will recalculate the taxable value of your property.
 They then vote on whether to grant abatement and the amount to be given and complete paperwork to officially notify the Tax Collector of the change.
 Your taxable value for the following year will start at the abated value.